 A Swedish lawyer said he has identified as many as 170 individuals, banks and companies with connections to a massive cannabis fraud he claims bilked investors out of as much as $2.5 billion in an expanding international scandal based in Europe.

-Malmö-based Attorney Lars Olofsson said he expects to file a first class-action lawsuit by the end of November in the wake of the collapse of Juicy Fields B.V., a Holland-based fintech company that offered “per plant” shares of cannabis crops through a crowdfunding platform that eventually reached as many as 125,000 investor accounts.
+Malmö-based Attorney Lars Olofsson said he expects to file a class-action lawsuit by the end of November in the wake of the collapse of Juicy Fields B.V., a Holland-based fintech company that offered “per plant” shares of cannabis crops through a crowdfunding platform that eventually reached as many as 125,000 investor accounts.
 The company blew up this past July.

-Olofsson is preparing suits on behalf of nearly 800 plaintiffs from 50 countries against banks, lawyers and several social and news media outlets that he said helped facilitate investments into Juicy Fields.
+Olofsson is preparing the suit on behalf of nearly 800 plaintiffs from 50 countries against banks, lawyers and several social and news media outlets that he said helped facilitate investments into Juicy Fields.
 His claims address 70 individuals, 60 banks, and 40 companies, including major social media and news platforms Facebook, Instagram, Forbes, Google, CNN, and YouTube.

 “All of them have allowed JuicyFields to expose themselves on their platforms or magazines, and not just normal accounts but paid ads,” Olofsson told Green Market Report.

-Olofsson also said the lawsuits will hold to account banks that processed millions of transactions for Juicy Fields, as well as government financial regulators in Germany, Holland, Switzerland and Cyprus “for a gross lack of their financial authorities, having not seen what was going on.”
+Olofsson also said the case will hold to account banks that processed millions of transactions for Juicy Fields, as well as government financial regulators in Germany, Holland, Switzerland and Cyprus “for a gross lack of their financial authorities, having not seen what was going on.”

 Where’s the money?

-Olofsson’s legal strategy is aimed at the accountability of agents that fostered the alleged fraud at Juicy Fields.
+Olofsson’s legal strategy is aimed at accountability of agents that fostered the alleged fraud at Juicy Fields.
 Attempts to hold company officers and directors financially responsible will prove fruitless, he said: “I know they have run away with the money.
 There is no use to find the money, that’s for sure.”

 Companies and individuals based in Cyprus, Germany, Netherlands, and Switzerland played roles in the development of Juicy Fields, according to the attorney.
 “Several companies, organizations and individuals have facilitated this,” Olofsson told Investor Times.
 “An operation like this could never operate in a vacuum.
 It needs all kinds of suppliers who directly or indirectly facilitated or looked the other way.”